aaronagraz/aaronagraz/README.md

 - Build AI-powered products, workflows, automations, and internal systems
 - Create agent-based flows for reasoning, task execution, and process automation
 - Integrate multiple AI models, APIs, and tools into real product experiences
-- Work across OpenAI, Claude, Cursor, Perplexity, and AI-assisted development workflows
+- Work across OpenAI, Claude, Claude Code, Cursor, Perplexity, Copilot, and AI-assisted development workflows
 - Develop frontend systems that connect cleanly with backend and AI layers
 - Use Python, JavaScript, TypeScript, APIs, and modern tooling to move from idea to deployment
 - Turn vague ideas into structured digital products with speed and clarity